XPO Logistics, Inc. (XPO) CEO Brad Jacobs on Q1 2020 Results - Earnings Call Transcript

 I want to start by expressing my profound appreciation to all the frontline workers at our company in our industry and across other professions who have kept society functioning during the pandemic.
 I am particularly grateful to our warehouse workers, dockworkers and drivers who provide an essential service to our customers.
 You will hear directly from Meghan about the actions we have taken to keep our people safe, then Matt will cover the quarter and some improvements we drove in the business and provide color around April, and David will wrap up the prepared remarks and then on to Q&A.

 Turning to the quarter, we had a strong January and a strong February.
 Then the pandemic sharply disrupted our end markets.
 It started with our European operations in early March and began to affect parts of our North American business later in the month.
-We quickly terminated our strategic review process and turned 100% of our focus to keep our employees safe, our customers operational, and our balance sheet rock solid.
-We had $1.3 billion of liquidity as of quarter end and we added another $1.2 billion in April for a total liquidity of $2.5 billion.
+We quickly terminated our strategic review process and turned 100% of our focus to keeping our employees safe, our customers operational, and our balance sheet rock solid.
+We had $1.3 billion of liquidity as of quarter end and we added another $1.2 billion in April for total liquidity of $2.5 billion.
 We delivered $333 million of adjusted EBITDA on the quarter and expanded our EBITDA margin by 30 basis points.
 And I am proud that even in an economy on pause, we delivered $95 million of positive free cash flow in a quarter that’s typically negative.
 We expect to generate hundreds of millions of dollars of free cash flow this year.

-Like all crises, this pandemic has the beginning of middle and an end.
-We are in the middle of it now and it will end.
+Like all crises, this pandemic has a beginning of middle and an end.
+We’re in the middle of it now and it will end.
 XPO Logistics will emerge far stronger than we were pre-COVID.
-Many of our core strength positioned us for growth on the other side of the pandemic, including our proficiencies in e-commerce, advanced automation and data science and our focused compassionate culture.
+Many of our core strengths position us for growth on the other side of the pandemic, including our proficiencies in e-commerce, advanced automation and data science and our focused, compassionate culture.
 Our billions of dollars of investment in these areas give us a head start on growth in the recovery.
-That’s why I want to bear in the short-term, I am a bull in the medium-term and I make a mega bull for XPO in 2021 and beyond.
+That’s why, while I am a bear in the short-term, I am a bull in the medium-term and I am a mega bull for XPO in 2021 and beyond.

 With that, I will turn the presentation over to Meghan.